Becoming a School Nurse: Roles, Responsibilities, and Career Insights

 In 1902, Lina Rogers was the first registered nurse to treat students in a school environment.
 The hygiene education she provided led to a 90% drop in absenteeism.

 Since then, the role of the school nurse has evolved from focusing on absenteeism prevention to offering more comprehensive health management.
 Today’s school nurses provide emergency care, assess physical and behavioral health, and help students manage chronic illnesses.
-They also ensure equitable access to culturally competent care, benefiting not only individual students and their families but also entire communities.

 School Nurse Roles and Responsibilities